 On this free website, you can listen to white, brown, or pink noise.
 Since music is often too distracting for me, the noise on this site has saved me many a time.

 Is your desk situated in a way where people can sneak up behind you?
 Ugh!
-Get one of these adjustable mirrors so you can see who’s creeping.
+Get this adjustable cubicle rear view mirror so you can see who’s creeping!

 Too hot, too cold

 The Secret Sweater is the alternative to the ugly sweater hanging on the back of your office chair.
 It can be hidden under jackets and blazers without adding bulk (secret sweater, get it?), but it’s cute enough to be worn over a lightweight top or a dress.
 Made of cotton & modal blended interlock fabric, it’s easier to care for than a regular sweater and packs into a small pouch.
 Clever.